-- Disable inter/intra queries: Disabling intra-shape tree or inter-shape tree (neighbors) queries might be useful for rule debugging. - Neighborhood distance for inter-occlusion queries: All shapes within this distance of the bounding box of a shape are considered neighbors (occluders).
-This means their models need to be derived for inter-occlusion queries.
-This property is stored per scene. - Neighborhood distance for inter-context queries: All shapes within this distance of the bounding box of a shape are considered for labeled context queries.
-This means their models need to be derived for inter-context queries.
-If set to 0, the distance is ignored, i.e. all scene shapes are considered.
-This property is stored per scene. - Maximum distance for occlusion: Due to floating point limitations, occlusion queries use this threshold value.
+- Disable inter queries and Disable intra queries-Disabling intra-shape tree or inter-shape tree (neighbors) queries can be useful for rule debugging. - Neighborhood distance for inter-occlusion queries-All shapes within this distance of the bounding box of a shape are considered neighbors (occluders).
+This means their models must be derived for inter-occlusion queries.
+This property is stored per scene. - Neighborhood distance for inter-context queries-All shapes within this distance of the bounding box of a shape are considered for labeled context queries.
+This means their models must be derived for inter-context queries.
+If set to 0, the distance is ignored and all scene shapes are considered.
+This property is stored per scene. - Maximum distance for occlusion-Due to floating point limitations, occlusion queries use this threshold value.